manwar/theweeklychallenge/content/blog/random-in-perl.md

 Remember, computers cannot generate truly random numbers without external entropy.

-So, if you use the same seed, the `PRNG` will produce the exact same sequence of "random" numbers.
+So, if you use the same seed, the `PRNG` will produce the exact same sequence of `random` numbers.

 Enough talk, let's see some action.